 If you have questions about how WOW courses work, please contact: email@example.com

 Terms and Conditions

 Students enrolling on Weekly Oxford Worldwide courses are covered by Departmental and University policies, procedures, and terms and conditions, set out here:

 As these are online courses, your particular attention is drawn to the IT regulations and the Netiquette guidelines:

 You should note that the materials on this course platform are made available to students for the purpose of private study.
 Students are not permitted to distribute the material in any way such as placing it online or on social networking sites.
-The University’s End User Licence Agreement, which you will be required to sign when you enrol on the course, states that students may not “copy a lecture, or issue, lend or communicate any copy to another person, or make an adaptation of a lecture, unless specifically authorised in writing or permitted under applicable intellectual property laws”.
+The University’s End User Licence Agreement, which you will be required to agree to when first sign into Canvas, states that students may not “copy a lecture, or issue, lend or communicate any copy to another person, or make an adaptation of a lecture, unless specifically authorised in writing or permitted under applicable intellectual property laws”.
 Should students distribute or publish the materials on their course in any way without authorisation, normal student disciplinary procedures will apply.

-Students enrolling on the course should note that the email address with which they sign up to the course will be visible to other participants in their Team.
-No student should use the email address of any member of their Team to make contact with them outside the Team meetings without that member’s written and express consent, nor should they share such contact information with any other person or organization.
+Students enrolling on the course should note that the email address with which they sign up to the course will be visible to other participants in their live sessions.
+No student should use the email address of any member of their course to make contact with them outside the live meetings without that member’s written and express consent, nor should they share such contact information with any other person or organization.